gerryguy311/Free_CyberSecurity_Professional_Development_Resources/README.md

 * **DEFCON 28** Aug 7-9 2020 - This is a very well known, premiere conference within the cybersecurity space.
 Check for more information as there will be villages, events, parties, talks, etc. You cannot register yet, but details here: https://www.defcon.org/html/defcon-28/dc-28-index.html

+* **SXOS 2.0 SiberX** Aug 10-14 2020 - siberXchange is a global community of cybersecurity leaders and professionals representing leading organizations across the world.
+Led by an advisory of cybersecurity champions, this online community has groups for problem solving, custom solutioning, networking and broadcasting.
+Address the global community from our reporting hub with live statistics and immersive visuals: multilingual, accessible and customized outreach. https://siberx.org/event/sxos-2-0/

 * **Tactical Edge Virtual Summit 2020** August 11-14 2020 - The Tactical Edge event covers a multitude of important cybersecurity topics, from the importance of awareness to pryvacy to new technological solutions using Artificial Intelligence and Machine Learning. https://tacticaledge.co/en/

 * **JUNC 2020** 9/29/2020-10/1/2020 - Not entirely a security conference, but there are sub-sections for securing Apple devices.
 Apple IT administrators from around the world have rallied at the Jamf Nation User Conference (JNUC) for community presentations, deep-dive education sessions and expert product insights.  https://www.jamf.com/events/jamf-nation-user-conference/2020/faq/